Sophialao/FinalProject-ID2207/README.md

 //Adding comments on events

 //some way to link an event request to an event?
+They are linked through a unique name imo

 //todo: make sure you can only make an event if there is an event request?